Can Chickens Eat Chocolate? A Guide on What Not to Feed Chickens

 Can Chickens Eat Raw Eggs

 Giving your chickens raw eggs for nourishment is not a good idea.
-Suffice to say it may encourage egg-eating in your flock and you wouldn't want that, right?
+Suffice it to say it may encourage egg-eating in your flock and you wouldn't want that, right?

-Can Chickens Eat High Salt Content Foods
+Can Chickens Eat High Salt-Content Foods

 That said, ensure you stay on the safe side when it comes to the salt content of your chicken feed.
 Going overboard with salt can cause deformities in your chickens’ eggshells over time.